Los Angeles Domestic Violence Attorney

 - Refuse to leave you alone.

 Never downplay your fear of an ex who is stalking you.
 It is important for your safety as well as important for your eventual family court case that you contact the police and report any stalking behaviors.

 Speak with Los Angeles Domestic Violence Attorney Today

 If you are a victim of domestic violence, or you have been falsely accused of domestic violence, it is extremely important that you tell your California family law attorney every relevant fact.
 This will allow your attorney to fully represent you, and to build a case on your behalf which takes these facts into account.

 When you retain Fernandez & Karney, you have a team of experienced divorce attorneys, forensic accountants, investigators, and highly skilled support staff resolving your case.
-For more information on our Domestic Violence legal services, contact us for a no-charge consultation to discuss your concerns.
+For more information on our Domestic Violence legal services, contact us for a free consultation to discuss your concerns.